 So maybe it’s time to revisit that Facebook petition to get Microsoft to support Arabic language in Office for Mac…

 Thanks for reading!
-If you’d like Industry Arabic to get rid of your Arabic language translation and word processing headaches for good, just contact us at the form below to discuss a project.
+If you’d like Industry Arabic to get rid of your Arabic language translation and word processing headaches for good, just contact us by pressing the button below to discuss a project.